-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results olopatadine 0.6%, 2 sprays in each nostril BID vs placebo Patel et al 21 DB, PC, PG, RCT, single dose N=320 Primary: TNSS change with TNSS scores.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results olopatadine 0.6%, 2 sprays in each nostril BID vs placebo Patel et al 20 DB, PC, PG, RCT, single dose N=320 Primary: TNSS change with TNSS scores.
 Secondary: TNSS scores improved for both treatment strengths compared to placebo.
 The treatment strengths were not different from each other in RQLQ scores (P values not reported).
-Primary: Treatment resulted in significant change in TNSS score from baseline at the Olopatadine 0.2%, 2 sprays in each nostril vs olopatadine 0.4%, 2 sprays in each nostril vs olopatadine 0.6%, 2 sprays in each nostril vs Patients 17 to 65 years of age with a history of SAR during the fall season and allergic to short ragweed pollen 12 hours from baseline Secondary: Patient global rating, individual symptoms, and safety The additional formulation of the significant change in TNSS score from baseline at the first time point of 30 minutes until the last at 11.5 hours (P<0.05 for all strengths compared to placebo).
+Primary: Treatment resulted in significant change in TNSS score from baseline at the Olopatadine 0.2%, 2 sprays in each nostril vs olopatadine 0.4%, 2 sprays in each nostril vs olopatadine 0.6%, 2 sprays in each nostril Patients 17 to 65 years of age with a history of SAR during the fall season and allergic to short ragweed pollen 12 hours from baseline Secondary: Patient global rating, individual symptoms, and safety first time point of 30 minutes until the last at 11.5 hours (P<0.05 for all strengths compared to placebo).
 The 0.4 and 0.6% strengths achieved significant improvement compared to placebo at 14 of 16 time points; the 0.2% strengths achieved significance at 12 of the 16 time points.
-The 0.6% strengths achieved maximum decrease in TNSS score than other strengths (P value not given).
-Secondary: The 0.4 and 0.6% strengths were significantly better than placebo in the number of patients rating symptoms as very much and moderately better.
-Patients reported significant improvement in runny nose and itchy nose with placebo the 0.2% strength at four and five time points respectively, the 0.4% strength at eight and two time points respectively, and the 0.6% strength at 12 and eight time points respectively.
+The 0.6% strengths achieved maximum decrease in TNSS sooner than other strengths (P value not given).
+Secondary: The 0.4 and 0.6% strengths were significantly better than placebo in the number of patients rating symptoms as very much and moderately better. placebo Patients reported significant improvement in runny nose and itchy nose with the 0.2% strength at four and five time points respectively, the 0.4% strength at eight and two time points respectively, and the 0.6% strength at 12 and eight time points respectively.
 All treatments resulted in significant improvement over placebo in sneezing at all time points.
 All treatments achieved significant improvement over placebo at 90 minutes (P value not reported).
 Adverse events occurring during treatment were determined to be non-serious.